escalante/escalante.io/news/2013-06-05-escalante-has-a-logo.md

 <img src="/images/escalante_logo_600px.png"/>

 Yayy!!
-After months of waiting, Escalante finally has a log.
+After months of waiting, Escalante finally has a logo.
 Many thanks to the JBoss design team, and Cheyenne in particular, for creating such an awesome logo.
 In the next few weeks the website's design will change to adopt the logo and style.